moxious/neo4j-serverless-functions/README.md

 ## Configure

-On this branch you must use Google Secrets manager with the following keys, and ensure that your service account has access to the following secrets.
-Only the latest versions will be used
+On this branch you may use Google Secrets manager with the following keys, and ensure that your service account has access to the following secrets.
+Only the latest versions will be used.

 - `NEO4J_USER`
 - `NEO4J_PASSWORD`
 - `NEO4J_URI`

+*If you do not enable secrets manager, the secrets will be taken from environment variables of the same name*

+The functions will not execute correctly if these details are not provided one way or the other.

 As an env var, you may set `GOOGLE_PROJECT` to point to the project where the secrets should be taken from.